 As an increasing number of tax authorities are revising their tax policies in response to the Global Minimum Tax and additional international standards and policies, it is evident that tax compliance could become more burdensome for business, particularly with increased reporting obligations.
 It will also result in greater costs for tax administrations at a time when there is great pressure on public funding.

-As revenue bodies and businesses work to find their footing in the post-BEPS implementation environment, co-operative compliance is ever more relevant and could be a powerful tool that is a cost effective and efficient solution for the benefit of both business and tax administrations (alongside other related initiatives such as digitalisation).
+As revenue bodies and businesses work to find their footing in the post-BEPS implementation environment and as the negotiation process for a UN Tax Framework Convention has started, co-operative compliance is ever more relevant and could be a powerful tool that is a cost effective and efficient solution for the benefit of both business and tax administrations (alongside other related initiatives such as digitalisation).
 The OECD first referred to co-operative compliance as “a relationship that favours collaboration over confrontation and is anchored more on mutual trust than on enforceable obligations” and “a relationship with revenue bodies based on co-operation and trust with both parties going beyond their statutory obligations.”
 Thereafter, the OECD characterized the concept as “transparency in exchange for certainty.”

 Figure: Existence of co-operative compliance approaches for different taxpayer segments, 2021